DataDog/documentation/content/en/real_user_monitoring/guide/monitor-electron-applications-using-browser-sdk.md

 This means that an application that uses Electron to embed a landing page, then later redirects the user to a website hosted on the Internet results in two sessions being created for that user - one for the embedded local files (`file://`) landing part of the application, and one for the remote part (`https://` files available on the internet).

 ### Short-lived sessions for instances with multiple windows at once
 An issue with local storage replication latency between windows can cause a short-lived session to be created (<1 second).
-To workaround this, ensure multiple windows are created and initialized with a gap of more than 10 ms.
+To work around this, ensure multiple windows are created and initialized with a gap of more than 10 ms.

 ## Further Reading
 {{< partial name="whats-next/whats-next.html" >}}